Tai-Min/Statek-UAV/catkin_ws/src/statek_calibrate/README.md

 ## Launch files
 ### camera_info_calibrator.launch
 Launches calibration GUI so should be run on remote machine.
-The result of this node is automatically saved.
+The result of this node is automatically saved to the UAV.

 ### depth_calibrator.launch
 Launches dynamic reconfigure along with stereo preview and rviz with point cloud.